Exercise One: First Run

 Inside the NextGenPB repository (cloned in ~/ngpb_tutorial/NextGenPB), you’ll find a data/ folder containing sample inputs.

-Copy the a .pqr file into your current directory:
+Copy a .pqr file into your current directory:

 cp ../NextGenPB/data/1CCM.pqr .